Introduction to Wet Plate Photography

 Each student will leave with 3-6 wet plate collodion images at the end of this unique workshop.

-- This 2 day workshop is held at DCP on Saturday, December 7 and Sunday, December 8.
+- This two-day workshop is held at DCP on Saturday, November 13 and Sunday, November 14.

-- Workshop price includes a $50 lab and materials fee.
+- Workshop price includes a $50 lab and materials fee which covers everything you need: camera use, 4×5 plates, chemistry and safety equipment.

 - Please note meals are not included in the cost of registration.